f0wl/blackCatConf/README.md

 blackCatConf is a static configuration extractor implemented in Golang for BlackCat Ransomware (targeting Microsoft Windows and GNU/Linux + VMware ESXi).
 By default the script will print the extracted information to stdout.
 It is also capable of dumping the malware configuration to disk as a JSON file with the ```-j``` flag.

+**Info:** This tool does currently not support the [new version](https://twitter.com/vxunderground/status/1504207503734804484) of BlackCat/ALPHV ransomware.

 ### Usage

 ```shell